John Tracy Ellis: Legacy

-Several of Ellis's students at Catholic University went on to make contributions to church history, including: Fr.
-Patrick H. Ahern, Fr.
-William Au, Fr.
-Colman J. Barry, OSB, Fr.
-Henry J. Browne, Sr. Margaret Carthy, OSU, Fr.
-Joseph P. Chinnici, OFM, Fr.
-Michael Roach, Cardinal Archbishop Timothy Dolan, Sr. Alphonsine Frawley, Fr.
-James Hennesey, SJ, Archbishop Oscar Hugh Lipscomb, Anabelle Melville, Fr.
-Peter J. Rahill, Fr.
-David Sweeney, OFM, Fr.
-Thomas J. Shelley, and Msgr.
+Several of Ellis's students at Catholic University went on to make contributions to church history, including Archbishop Oscar Hugh Lipscomb and Msgr.
 Francis J. Weber.

 He was made a domestic prelate with the title monsignor by Pope Pius XII in 1955.
 In 1989, Pope John Paul II further elevated him to Protonotary Apostolic, the highest rank for a monsignor.
 He is interred in Mt.
 Calvary Cemetery on the north side of Seneca.